Providing breaks - adult carers

 Provider: Milestones Trust (not-for-profit organisation) Open

-Fairburn is a registered nursing home providing short residential breaks for adults with learning and physical disabilities in and around south Gloucestershire and Bristol.
-It has been established for over 25 years and has seven beds.
-The service enables individuals to have time away so all family members can get a break.
+The services enable individuals to have time away so all family members can get a break.
 It provides support to families and carers with continuity of care for the cared-for adults.
-It currently support 38 families.
-The team has the equivalent of four full-time nurses, eight full-time support workers and one home manager.
+It currently supports 70 families and carers.

-Its services have adapted over the years.
-It has provided breaks which have avoided families going into crisis or having hospital admissions.
-It supports individuals to enhance their independent living skills whilst away from their home.
-It also encourages opportunities for social integration within the local communities.
-It provides networking opportunities for families and professionals, and advice on advocacy/ transitional services/ health issues.
+Both Stibbs and Fairburn have provided breaks which have avoided families going into crisis or having hospital admissions.
+The service supports individuals to enhance their independent living skills whilst away from their home and encourages opportunities for social integration within the local communities.
+It provides networking opportunities for families and professionals, and advice on advocacy, transitional services and health issues.
 All participants have outcome-focused support plans which cover health and wellbeing.
-It is person-centred to ensure that continuity of care is provided.
-It works closely with family and other professionals to ensure the support being provided is right for the individual and the flexibility of the service recognises the individuals’ needs, wants and wishes.
+The support is person-centred to ensure that continuity of care is provided.
+Fairburn and Stibbs work closely with family and other professionals to ensure the support being provided is right for the individual and the flexibility of the service recognises the individuals’ needs, wants and wishes.

-Funding: It is funded via Block Bed from local authorities, as well as CCG funding and personalised budgets.
+Funding: It is funded via Block Bed from local authorities, as well as ICS funding and personalised budgets.

 See: Providing breaks

 Leominster Meeting Centre – day time activities for people with dementia and carers